When and how should I apply to the Central Student Exchange Program?

 There are 2 application rounds in each academic year—one in November and one in May.
 There are different partner universities to choose from during each round.
 Please note that the application deadline is approx. 9 months prior to the start of the exchange.

-Application deadline on 30 November (for exchanges from fall in the following year): Canada, China, Estonia, Mexico, Poland, Russia, South Korea, Taiwan, USA
+Application deadline on 30 November (for exchanges from fall in the following year): Canada, China, Mexico, Poland, Russia, South Korea, Taiwan, Thailand, USA

 Application deadline on 31 May (for exchanges from spring in the following year): Australia, Brazil, Chile, Japan, South Africa

 The application portal is open on 1–31 May and 1–30 November each year.
 Applications cannot be submitted at any other time.
 A selection committee evaluates all correctly completed applications submitted by the deadline and nominates candidates for the exchange places.
 The final decision on admission is made exclusively by the partner universities.